Model-based Deep Learning for Joint RIS Phase Shift Compression and WMMSE Beamforming: Introduction

 \section{Introduction}

-The \ris, a two-dimensional surface composed of several passive reflective elements, has attracted significant interest as a means to control the wireless propagation environment \cite{Wu2021}.
-By jointly optimizing the \ris phase shifts and the beamformer, we can extend the signal coverage and enable cooperative signal focusing and interference cancellation along the wireless links between the \ap and \ues.
-This optimization takes place typically at the \ap, which, having access to the \csi, computes and transmits the phase shifts to the \ris controller.
+The \ris has attracted significant interest as a means to control the wireless propagation environment~\cite{Wu2021}.
+By jointly optimizing the beamformer and the phase shifts of the \ris passive reflective elements, wireless coverage is improved by enabling cooperative signal focusing and interference cancellation along the wireless links between the \ap and \ues.